For the Rock Garden

 6 Y-Y

-Englander is a cyclamineus seedling that retains just a bit of wildness tempered with just a bit of sophistication.
+Englander is a cyclamineus seedling that retains just a bit of wildness tempered with high sophistication.
 Sporting a real long schnoz and slim reflexed petals.
-An ADS miniature that is a long lived resident in the rockery.
-Good in the pot and
+Like most Brits, Englander, being a cyclamineus, is not well suited for a afternoon siesta in the blazing sun.
+An ADS miniature .
+Fab in the pot and the rockery -- Don't be shy, we grew a lot of Englander.